qwertie/ecsharp/lemp/lemp-pattern-matching.md

 ---
-title: C# Gets Pattern Matching & Algebraic Data Types
+title: C# Gets Pattern Matching, Algebraic Data Types, Tuples and Ranges
 layout: article
 date: 7 Mar 2016
 tagline: Well, not literally.
 LeMP/EC# supports pattern matching, ADTs, and tuples, so C# gets all that by transitivity.